apache/mesos/docs/endpoints/master/destroy-volumes.md

 Destroy persistent volumes.

 ### DESCRIPTION ###
-Returns 200 OK if the request was accepted.
+Returns 202 Accepted if the request was accepted.
 This does not imply that the volume was destroyed successfully: volume destruction is done asynchronously and may fail.